johankaito/reward-relay/README.md

 ## WHAT IS REWARDIFY?

-Rewardify automates credit card churning for Australians.
+Reward Relay automates credit card churning for Australians.
 We track your cards, remind you when to cancel, recommend which card to apply for next, and optimize every dollar you spend.

 **The Problem**:
 Australian churners manually track credit cards in spreadsheets, forget optimal cancel dates, and miss opportunities.
 Zero automated tools exist in the AU market.